jamesmeyer1/EKSKube2IAM/README.md

   labels:
     name: s3
   annotations:
-    iam.amazonaws.com/role: <this is the ARN for the role you created above>
+    iam.amazonaws.com/role: <this is the ARN for the role you created with S3 permissions and >
 spec:
   containers:
   - image: fstab/aws-cli